DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/install-isis-script.md

 - `ISISDATA`: Points to the ISIS data directory
 - `PATH`: Updated to include ISIS binaries

 On activation, the environment will automatically set ISISROOT, ISISDATA, and PATH for you.
-To change these variables after installation in case they were set incorrrectly or your ISISDATA folder changes, see [Conda's docs on setting environment variables](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables).
+To change these variables after installation in case they were set incorrectly or your ISISDATA folder changes, see [Conda's docs on setting environment variables](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables).

 ## Updating ISIS